martinZz8/PythonFlaskTutorial/README.txt

 To run project in virtualenv, do those steps:
 1. Install "virtualenv" via pip
+Note: Yuo can also use "venv" instead of "virtualenv".
+But "virtualenv" is more popular and powerful than "venv".

 2. Create virtualenv "env" folder by using:
 	"py -3 -m virtualenv env"